-[00:01:12] Jeffrey Rosen: Hello, friends.
-I'm Jeffrey Rosen and welcome to today's convening of America's Town Hall.
-Welcome, Scott Nelson, Benjamin Straumann, and Caroline Winterer.
-Caroline, we were honored to have you join last year for a great program on the classics and the founders of today.
-You're teaching the class at Stanford now on the influence of the classics on the founders.
-And Cicero's On Duties was, by some measures, the most frequently cited text in the Founding Era.
-Introduce our audience to this wonderful topic of what Cicero's influence was on the Founding Generation.
+[00:01:02] Jeffrey Rosen: Welcome Scott Nelson, Benjamin Straumann, and Caroline Winterer.
+Caroline, we were honored to have you join last year for a great program on the classics and the founders.
+Today, you're teaching a class at Stanford now on the influence of the classics on the founders and Cicero's On Duties was by some measures the most frequently cited text in the founding era.
+Introduce our audience to this wonderful topic of what Cicero's influence was on the founding generation.

-[00:01:50] Caroline Winterer: Yeah.
-Well thank you for having all of us here today.
+[00:01:32] Caroline Winterer: Well thank you for having all of us here today.
 It's a pleasure to be back.
-The Founding Era loved Cicero and the other Romans of the Late Republican Period, because they saw themselves reliving that moment where they felt that they were on a precipice between political Liberty and political despotism.
-With despotism symbolized by King George the Third of England, and his minions in parliament.
-And so they looked to people like Cicero who they saw as the last embattled defenders of Roman liberties against the overweening tyrannical forces that were gathering on the horizon.
-And so that is why Cicero not only started as a major component of the cultural infatuation with antiquity in the 18th century, but that he in fact continued in American education and political life all the way up until the Civil War Era.
-Because one lesson that Americans took away from building a republic was that republics are fragile, political entities and that you must always be on guard.
-You can never relax your guard and that you need to constantly read Cicero.
+The founding era loved Cicero and the other Romans of the late republican period because they saw themselves reliving that moment where they felt that they were on a precipice between political liberty and political despotism, with despotism symbolized by King George III of England and his minions in Parliament.
+And so they looked to people like Cicero, who they saw as the last embattled defenders of Roman liberties against the over weaning, tyrannical forces that were gathering on the horizon.

+[00:02:17] Caroline Winterer: That is why Cicero not only started as a major component of the cultural infatuation with antiquity in the 18th century, but that he in fact continued in American education and political life all the way up until the Civil War era, because one lesson that Americans took away from building a republic was that republics are fragile political entities, and that you must always be on guard, you can never relax your guard, and that you need to constantly read Cicero.

-[00:03:10] Caroline Winterer: I'll read you a, just a quick quotation that John Adams wrote to his son, John Quincy, who was all a 14 years old.
-So, you know, you could imagine the original helicopter parent of John Adams.
-But he's in the middle of a long letter where he's telling him what to read, he says, "In company with Sallust, Cicero, Tacitus and Livy, you will learn wisdom and virtue.
+[00:02:52] Caroline Winterer: I'll read you just a quick quotation that John Adams wrote to his son, John Quincy, who was all of 14 years old, so you can imagine the original helicopter parent of John Adams, but he's in the middle of a long letter where he's telling him what to read.
+He says, "In company with Sallust, Cicero, Tacitus, and Livy, you will learn wisdom and virtue.
 You will ever remember that the end of study is to make you a good man and a useful citizen."

-So this is not education for creativity, this is education to uphold that most fragile and wonderful of political entities, which is a republic in the style of Rome.
+[00:03:22] Caroline Winterer: So, this is not education for creativity.
+This is education to uphold that most fragile and wonderful of political entities, which is a republic in the style of Rome.